Contact

 Biography

-Weissbach grew up in northern Germany near the Baltic Ocean.
+Weissbach grew up in northern Germany near the Baltic Sea.
 She studied Illustration and Graphic Design at the University of Applied Arts and Sculpture at the University of Fine Arts in Hamburg before completing her MA in Painting at the Royal College of Art, London (2020), where she now lives and works.
-She was awarded for the Paul Smith Foundation Art Prize in 2025 and completed the Imagination Fellowship at Arizona State University in 2025, in recent years she was shortlisted for the London Bronze Sculpture Fellowship (2023), and the Cob Award (2024) for an interdisciplinary project on collective intelligence, bioacoustics, and ecological consciousness, as well as the Somerset House digital residency program (2023).
+She was awarded the Paul Smith Foundation Art Prize in 2025.
+She completed the Imagination Fellowship at Arizona State University in 2025.
+In recent years, she was shortlisted for the London Bronze Sculpture Fellowship (2023), the Cob Award (2024) for an interdisciplinary project on collective intelligence, bioacoustics, and ecological consciousness, as well as the Somerset House digital residency program (2023).
 Her Correspondence (Sugar) series, initiated in 2020, was added to the Jan van Eyck Future Materials Bank in 2022.
 In 2024, she participated in residencies at Xenia in North Hampshire and Porthmeor Studios in Cornwall.

 Past exhibitions include Landscapes of Time and Memory, Fred Levine Gallery, Bruton, Somerst, UK 2025, Ember, Spinnerei Leipzig, Informality Gallery (2024), Kooperation, Nizza Gallery, Berlin (2024), Taking the Light out of the Prism at Duplex Gallery, Lisbon Art Weekend (2023), Pass Your Tongue Over at Kanister, Hamburg (2023), and BYOB at Bomb Factory, London (2022), Homegrown, Hauser & Wirth London (2020) and 50/50, Fold Gallery (2020).